Jaci’s Safari Lodge is

 We had some enjoyable meals, like our beef carpaccio salad starter with a rack of lamb and veg and for dessert we had granadilla cheese cake.

-And there is always something interesting to taste at high tea, which is served in the dining area before your afternoon game drives.
+There is always something interesting to taste at high tea, which is served in the dining area before your afternoon game drives.

 We stayed in tented suite number 1, which is